dsowsy/dask-holdem-simulator/README.md

 logging the data, and learning from this behavior, collecting the data back and coming up with some interesting observations.

-I spend a day researching some of the things I could do and settled on Dask. https://github.com/dask/dask
+I spent a day researching some of the things I could do and settled on Dask. https://github.com/dask/dask